The School and Region Reviews (SRR) branch monitors and supports school performance and improvement through the administration of school reviews.

 The SRR also delivers

-training for school reviewers, principals and associate leaders in the use of the
+training for school leaders in the use of the

 National School Improvement Tool (NSIT).
 Programs provide school leaders with a deep understanding of the 9 domains of the NSIT, how these inform the school review process and how they can be used to drive their school’s improvement strategy.